mrpsion/burst-mining-system/README.md

 It also allows you to view your mining system all in one place.
 For instance if you multiple miners running on multiple servers you can view their stats in one view.

+This is a V2 Pool only mining client

 <h2>Build</h2>

 <h3>Requirements</h3>